Why a Performance Management Programme?

 What career opportunities are there in the Public Service?

 Vacancies in the Public Service are filled in two ways: internally or externally.
 Internal vacancies are filled via a P&SD Circular open to serving public officers, while external vacancies are advertised in the Government Gazette.
-All P&SD Circulars can be viewed on this website, while external calls can be viewed on the Department of Information's website.
+All P&SD Circulars can be viewed on the Public Service Recruitment Portal, while external calls can be viewed on the Department of Information's website, or on the Public Service Recruitment Portal.
+The platform can be accessed using a personal e-ID or via a dedicated access system designed for users without an e-ID.
+It features search and filter functions for easier navigation.

 How is discipline applied in the public service?

-Discipline in the public service is applied in terms of the Public Service Commission (Disciplinary Procedure) Regulations (Legal Notice 186/1999).
+Discipline in the public service is applied in terms of the Public Service Commission Disciplinary Regulations, 2023.

 If I face a disciplinary charge what are my rights?

-Apart from the right of reply at various stages of the process, public officers who are charged with a disciplinary offence have the right to, amongst other things:
+Apart from the right of reply at various stages of the process, public officers who are charged with a disciplinary offence have the right to, amongst other things to:

 (a) know the whole case against them